Incredibly flavorsome roasted green onions or roasted scallions on a bed of creamy polenta with cheese and a drizzle of cream on top!

 - a few tablespoons of single cream to drizzle on top

-- Whisk together the paprika and the olive oil.
+- Whisk together both kinds of paprika and olive oil.
 Massage the onions with the mixture and place them on a baking sheet lined with baking paper.
-Sprinkle with the coarse salt and roast for 15 minutes, flipping halfway through.
+Sprinkle with coarse salt and roast for 15 minutes, flipping halfway through.

-- Pour the polenta on a platter, arrange the onions on top, sprinkle with cheese and drizzle with a little bit of cream if you want.
+- Pour the polenta on a platter, arrange the onions on top, sprinkle with cheese, and drizzle with a little bit of cream, if desired.